Scientific Forecaster Discussion

 evening...local gusts to 20 kts this evening Imperial Valley.

 Aviation discussion not updated for amended tafs.

-chances will be slight and will be limited to the higher terrain of
+the week.
+Storm chances will remain slight and favor the higher

 Visit US on facebook...twitter...and at weather.Gov/Phoenix